telerik/teststudio-docs/docs/troubleshooting-guide/scheduling-issues-tg/compilation-exceptions-when-execute-remotely.md

 `Compile failed: c:\Users\someuser\AppData\Local\Temp\8\Projects\2fa80212-43cb-4b99-882c-e69f4d1936d2\TestRemoteElemMissing\RunTest.tstest.cs(53,19) : error CS1061: 'TestRemoteElemMissing.Pages' does not contain a definition for 'Google' and no extension method 'Google' accepting a first argument of type 'TestRemoteElemMissing.Pages' could be found (are you missing a using directive or an assembly reference?)`

 Such behavior could appear if executing a test list scheduled or remotely.
 By design when a test list is being run remotely/scheduled only tests listed for execution in the current list are deployed on the execution machines.
-While maintaining the project and creating tests elements will be recorded in tests (please see *Test 1* on the image bellow to illustrate the example).
+While maintaining the project and creating tests elements will be recorded in tests (please see *Test 1* on the image below to illustrate the example).

 ![Defined Element][1]